 Anxiety is normal.
 However, if you feel at all apprehensive or afraid, please discuss this with Dr. Shifrin or our staff immediately.
 Being completely informed, in a supportive and private environment, and attended to by a surgeon and staff you trust are vital to your emotional and physical comfort.

 The best plastic surgery candidate is someone with realistic expectations and an understanding of the limitations set by medicine, technology, and each patient’s body.
-Good candidates have a strong self-image, and well-developed reason for pursuing a plastic surgery procedure.
+Good candidates have a strong self-image and well-developed reasons for pursuing a plastic surgery procedure.
 They are looking for improvement of a physical trait, knowing that while this positive change may enhance their self-image, it will not change people’s perception of them.

-When the plastic surgery procedure is being preformed for cosmetic reasons, insurance will not cover the costs.
-When the surgery is necessary for reconstructive purposes it may be partially or fully covered by insurance.
-Plastic surgery procedures that may be covered by insurance often include breast reconstruction (after mastectomy), rhinoplasty (the breathing problem portion), panniculectomy surgery (following a weight loss) and eyelid surgery (to correct vision problems.)
-Dr. Shifrin’s office will assist you in the filing and submitting of your claim for reimbursement.
+When the plastic surgery procedure is being performed for cosmetic reasons, insurance will not cover the costs.
+When the surgery is necessary for reconstructive purposes, it may be partially or fully covered by insurance.
+Plastic surgery procedures that may be covered by insurance often include breast reconstruction (after mastectomy), rhinoplasty (the breathing problem portion), panniculectomy surgery (following a weight loss), and eyelid surgery (to correct vision problems.)
+Dr. Shifrin’s office will assist you in filing and submitting your reimbursement claim.

 Each plastic surgery procedure carries a different level of discomfort, and requires different methods of anesthetizing.
 Very minor, non-invasive surgeries might involve a topical anesthetic, while minor invasive surgeries may call for local anesthetic or local combined with sedation.
 In more involved surgery, general anesthesia is primarily used.

 A consultation is the essential first step in your desire to refine, restore or enhance your appearance, whether surgically or through non-surgical treatments.
-It is mutually beneficial for you and Dr. Shifrin to meet, discuss your goals and to ask questions, in order that he may individually recommend your treatment options including recovery plans.
+It is mutually beneficial for you and Dr. Shifrin to meet, discuss your goals, and ask questions in order that he may individually recommend your treatment options, including recovery plans.